fibonaccirabbits/visual_python/PITCHME.md

 ```
 10 minutes
-@ul
 - Create a scatter plot for each column in the dataset
-- Load a new dataset: titanic.
+- Load a new dataset: titanic
 - Briefly describe the dataset
 - Create a scatter plot for each column in the dataset
-@ulend

 ---
 ##### Asthetic: make your plot stands out